-Classified students are subject to the same disciplinary procedures as non-disabled students and may be disciplined in accordance with their IEP.
+Classified students may be disciplined in accordance with their IEP.
 However, before disciplining a classified student, it must be determined that:

 - 1. The student's behavior is not primarily caused by his/her educational disability; and - 2.
 The program that is being provided meets the student's needs.